pat-nel87/pat-nel87.github.io/content/about.md

 I’ve successfully executed large-scale migrations, including:

-Replatforming legacy monolithic applications onto Kubernetes-based deployments, improving scalability, reliability, and maintainability.
+- **Replatforming legacy monolithic applications** onto Kubernetes-based deployments, improving scalability, reliability, and maintainability.

-Modernizing CI/CD pipelines by replacing manual or ad-hoc deployment processes with automated, repeatable workflows using GitHub Actions.
+- **Modernizing CI/CD pipelines** by replacing manual or ad-hoc deployment processes with automated, repeatable workflows using GitHub Actions.

-Developing Terraform modules to create robust, reusable Azure infrastructure, ensuring environments are consistent, secure, and scalable.
+- **Developing Infrastructure as Code** to create robust, reusable Cloud infrastructure, to replace legacy on premise systems.

-Implementing GitOps workflows with Flux, bringing declarative infrastructure and application management to teams embracing continuous delivery.
+- **Implementing GitOps workflows** with Flux, bringing declarative infrastructure and application management to teams embracing continuous delivery.

 What sets me apart is my ability to jump into complex, unfamiliar legacy systems, understanding their intricacies, improving them incrementally, and guiding organizations through a structured migration.
 Whether it’s refactoring ancient shell scripts, debugging deeply embedded C++ code, or containerizing legacy services, I excel at bridging the gap between old and new.
 My goal is always to leave things better than I found them, building sustainable, forward-thinking solutions that empower teams and drive long-term efficiency.